SanzogniCarlo/Algorithms-For-Massive-Data/README.md

 # Algorithms-For-Massive-Data
-Algorithms For Massive Data Exam Project
+Project by Thomas Leni and Carlo Sanzogni for Algorithms For Massive Data Exam of Professor Malchiodi.
+Here you will find the code used and the PDF report.